go-micah/chat-cli/README.md

 You will need [Go](https://go.dev) v1.22.1 installed on your system.
 You can type `go version` to ensure you have the correct version installed.

-To build the project from source, clone this repo to your local machine and use [Make](https://www.gnu.org/software/make/manual/make.html) to build the binary.
+To build the project from source, clone this repository to your local machine and use [Make](https://www.gnu.org/software/make/manual/make.html) to build the binary.

     $ git clone git@github.com:go-micah/chat-cli.git
     $ cd chat-cli